tsackton/r-novice/01-intro-to-R.md

 * `"raw"` that we won't discuss further

 > ### Challenge {.challenge}
 > Try creating a logical vector that is the same length as the `weights` vector.
+Assign a `TRUE` value for values that are multiples of 10, otherwise assign `FALSE`.
 Use the help manual to see how integer variable differs from the numeric.

 Vectors are one of the many **data structures** that R uses.
 Other important ones are lists (`list`), matrices (`matrix`), data frames (`data.frame`) and